 The insurer then uses these details to determine the quote it'll give you – because all prices are dependent on an individual's personal circumstances.
 For example, a person living in a high-crime area who has claimed in the past will pay more for home or car insurance than someone in a low-risk area with no claims history.

-So if the insurer has my details, why does it need to look at my credit score too?
-It will simply look at your credit score to make sure the infomation you've given is accurate and you haven't been telling porkies.
+It then checks your credit file to make sure the information you've given is accurate and you haven't been telling porkies.
 Even though these are just 'routine checks' they still need to be logged and that is why they appear on your file.
 If you spot one it should be called something like 'insurance quotation' or 'ID check' with the name of the insurer that did the search.

-However, if you apply for credit – be it a credit card, loan, mortgage, some insurance etc – as opposed to just asking for a quote, the provider may check your credit file as part of its decision on whether or not it'll accept you.
-These checks are known as 'hard' searches, meaning they're visible to other lenders and could affect you if you apply for credit in future.
+This is different to the 'hard' searches used when applying for credit – such as a credit card, loan or mortgage – as the lender uses your credit file as part of its decision on whether or not it'll accept you.
+These are visible to other lenders and could affect you if you apply for credit in future.

-This is because you can either pay for a policy upfront all in one go or do so in monthly installments.
-While the former doesn't involve setting up a credit agreement as it's simply a one-off transaction, paying monthly is effectively a loan where you pay interest on top and therefore it's seen as you've applied for credit.
-And as when applying for any type of credit, you'll be credit checked.
+While the quote won't leave a mark, if you go on to take out an insurance and choose to pay in monthly instalments (as opposed to one lump sum upfront) this involves setting up a credit agreement.
+Paying monthly is effectively a loan where you pay interest on top and therefore it's seen as you've applied for credit.
+And as when applying for any type of credit, you'll be credit-checked.

-OK so when it comes to insurance, a hard search is only carried out when I buy a policy if I've chosen to pay monthly?
-That's correct.
-However, you should be told before the insurer does a hard search (it might not use those words but is likely to say it will credit check you) and if you're not happy you're free to pay for the whole year's insurance premiums in one lump sum (this is cheaper anyway – see our Insurance Guides for more cost-cutting info).
+You should be told before the insurer does a hard search (it might not use those words but is likely to say it will credit-check you) and if you're not happy you're free to pay for the whole year's insurance premiums in one lump sum (this is usually cheaper anyway – see our Insurance Guides for more cost-cutting info).